radicle-dev/radicle-alpha/README.md

 A peer-to-peer stack for code collaboration.

-- **peer-to-peer** : Radicle a decentralized, collaborative revision control system built on IPFS.
-Write open source software without giving your data to third parties or setting up a server.
+- **peer-to-peer** : The Radicle stack builds on IPFS, and works without a centralized server.
+No hassle with setting up your own hosting, and no need to trust companies with your data.
-- **terminal-first** A Radicle project contains a git repository, plus the associated issues and proposals.
-Access all the conversations that happen around your codebase from your command line.
+- **terminal-first** : A Radicle project contains a git repository, plus the associated issues and proposals.
+Access all the issues and proposals associated with your codebase right from your terminal.
-- **programmable** : Each Radicle utility is a P2P program we call a Radicle *machine*.
-Need a custom issues system?
-Modify our version to suit your needs, or create an entirely new utility.
-Dev resources coming soon!
+- **programmable** : Ever wanted to tweak your code collaboration service?
+With Radicle each unit of functionality –a machine– is its own litte P2P program, written in the Radicle language.
+You can change them to suit your needs, or create entirely new ones.

 Radicle has a [webpage](http://radicle.xyz/) which contains a lot more information on `Radicle`.